C. H. Greenblatt

-Carl Harvey Greenblatt (born June 17, 1972) is an American animator, storyboard artist, voice actor, writer, producer and director.
-He has worked on Nickelodeon's SpongeBob SquarePants and on Cartoon Network's The Grim Adventures of Billy & Mandy and Evil Con Carne.
-He is the creator of Cartoon Network's Chowder, Nickelodeon's Harvey Beaks, and creator and executive producer of Jellystone!, a Hanna-Barbera animated series for HBO Max produced by Warner Bros.
-Animation.
+Carl Harvey Greenblatt (born June 17, 1972) is an American animator, television writer and voice actor.
+He is the creator of Cartoon Network's Chowder, Nickelodeon's Harvey Beaks, and developer and executive producer of Jellystone!, an American animated series produced by Warner Bros.
+Animation for HBO Max based on Hanna-Barbera characters.
+He has also worked on Nickelodeon's SpongeBob SquarePants, Cartoon Network's The Grim Adventures of Billy & Mandy and Evil Con Carne, and Fish Hooks for Disney.